 Fill up a bucket with room-temperature water and place your coconut inside.
 Grab a large rock from your garden or some other form of weight, and weigh your coconut down so it’s submerged under the water.

 Leave it for three to four days.

-Submerging your coconut in water softens the husk, making the seed more easily able to sprout roots.
+Submerging your coconut in water softens the husk, making the seed of the coconut palm (Cocos nucifera) more easily able to sprout roots.

 2. Seal your coconut in a plastic bag